-Are you thinking how to make your own loose leaf tea?
-You can grow your own tea or gather it on the nearest meadow for your daily enjoyment and as a cure.
-Buying tea is fast and easy but making your own loose leaf tea can be quite exiting.
+Do you want to make your own loose leaf tea?
+You can grow your own herbs or gather it on the nearest meadow for your daily enjoyment and as a cure.
+Buying tea is fast and easy but making your own can be quite exciting.

-I gather herbs for tea for almost 10 years now.
+I gather herbs for almost 10 years now.
 It all started when I had first menstrual pain.
-I took my health problem seriously and decided to help myself (doctors didn’t help much).
-The whole process from picking herbs to preparing a tea calms me and gives the energy that help me through good and bad days.
-If you are a nature lover and love to pick herbs; than you should read this article.
+I took my health problem seriously and decided to help myself (as doctors didn’t help much).
+The whole process from picking herbs to preparing tea calms me and gives the energy that helps me through good and bad days.
+If you are a nature lover and love to pick plants; then you should read this article.

-Making your own tea isn’t that hard.
-You just need to know some rules regarding the process so your herbs will give you the most active substances.
+Making your own tea isn’t hard.
+You just need to know some rules regarding the process so herbs will maintain the most active substances.
 There are many benefits of making your tea at home.
-You can educate yourself which herb you want to have for the tea, what are its benefits, and so on.
+You can educate yourself which plant you want to have for the tea, what are its benefits, and when to drink it.

-Before going in the nature and pick some herbs you should know what herb you want and why.
-People have different purposes for picking herb tea.
+Before going in nature and picking plants you should know what herb you want and why.
+People have different purposes for picking tea.

-Use books and internet (our site) to find the herb and know all about it.
-Learn what its benefits are, how it looks like, how to use it and last but not least, what are its side-effects.
-With the proper knowledge you are ready to go for the next step – picking herbs for the tea.
+Use my tips to find the herb and gather information.
+Learn what its benefits are, how it looks, tastes, how to use it and what are its side-effects.
+With the proper knowledge, you are ready to go for the next step – picking herbs for the tea.

-First I would like to tell you about few rules for picking herbs for tea.
-Be a conscious herb gatherer so that you and the nature will benefit both.
+First, I would like to tell you about a few rules for picking plants.
+Be a conscious herb gatherer so you and nature will benefit both.

 The rules for the harvesting herbs

 These are a few basic rules for gathering tea.

 - Never gather protected and rare plants.
 These drugs can be bought at the pharmacy store